jenkinsci/electricflow-plugin/README.md

 # Release Notes

+## Version 1.1.36 (June 12, 2024)

+- Improved the UI for *Trigger Release* as like as *Run Pipeline* post build action.
+- Fixed an issue that *Trigger Release* post build action fails if Stage to start not specified.

 ## Version 1.1.34 (January 26, 2024)

 - Fixed issue where *Run Procedure* failed if configured to run with parameters.